Stefano Centini: Career

-Centini began his career as a documentary diector, working with broadcasters such as Discovery Channel, National Geographic, and AETN.
+Centini began his career as a documentary director, working with broadcasters such as Discovery Channel, National Geographic, and AETN.
 In 2016, he produced Absent Without Leave, which screened at Busan International Film Festival, Taipei Film Festival and won the Audience Choice Award at the Singapore International Film Festival 2016.

 In 2018, Centini founded Volos Films, a Taiwan-based production company aimed at facilitating international co-productions between Europe and Asia.
 Same year, he produced Ket Huat Lau's segment of Ten Years Taiwan that was presented at Taipei Film Festival.

 In 2020, Centini signed a memorandum of understanding committing to produce around 20 international co-production projects, including films and documentaries, over three years, supported by funding opportunities introduced through the Taiwan Creative Content Agency (Taicca).

 In early 2022, Centini's directed and produced Secrets of the Ocean Tribes for National Geographic was launched.
 The series, which was hosted by Julian Davison and indigenous artist Yosifu, focused on the Autronesian migration and Taiwan's indigenous culture connection with the Pacific Islands.
 It went on to win three 57th Golden Bell Awards and won Taiwan’s Best Documentary at the Asian Academy Creative Awards.
 Later that year, he produced documentary features such as A Holy Family which premiered at Visions du Réel International Competition and won four awards including Grand Prize and Audience Award at the Taipei Film Festival 2022, and Divine Factory which had its world premiere at DOK Leipzig 2022.
 In the same year, he participated as a mentor in the inaugural Taiwan Pitch, an international documentary talent development program inviting creators from Taiwan and abroad to make films about Taiwan.